the-company-tcus/docs/blog/2023-02-02-create-custom-navbar-item-for-docusaurus.md

   property of the `custom-colorPickerDropdown` navbar item, defined in the `docusaurus.config.js` file.

-- We can create custom label with icon, like the `LocaleDropdownNavbarItem` component.
+- We can create a custom label with icon, like the `LocaleDropdownNavbarItem` component.
 We use the `context` to get the selected color label.
-On desktop, it displays the selected color label.
+On the desktop, it displays the selected color label.
 On mobile, it displays the `label` prop of the `custom-colorPickerDropdown` navbar item.

-## Create navbar item component
+## Create a navbar item component

-Create `ColorPickerNavbarItem` component:
+Create the `ColorPickerNavbarItem` component:

 ```tsx title="src/components/elements/BgColorPicker/NavbarItem.tsx"
 import type { Props } from '@theme/NavbarItem/DefaultNavbarItem';